Internships and Master theses

 nawrot-office@uni-koeln.de

-Research foci are visual and olfactory functions in the human and animal brain and their elicited behavioral responses, and other related topics in brain science.
-Research methods include visual psychophysics, zebrafish behavior and neuroscience, computational modeling, data analysis, human event related potential measurements, fMRI and eye tracking.
+Our department, led by Prof. Li Zhaoping works mainly on visual and olfactory functions in the human and animal brain and their elicited behavioral responses, but we also work on other related topics in brain science.
+Research methods include visual psychophysics, computational modeling, data analysis, human event related potential measurements, fMRI and eye tracking.

 Location